wpilibsuite/native-utils/README.md

 // wpilib and driver.
 They still need to manually be added to individual
 // components.
 These just add to the back end nativeUtils.wpi.configureDependencies {
-  // Thse are the 4 separate versions used for wpi
+  // Thse are the 6 separate versions used for wpi
   // deps.
 They should be kept in sync. wpiVersion = "" niLibVersion = ""
   opencvVersion = ""
   googleTestVersion = ""
+  imguiVersion = ""
+  wpimathVersion = ""

 }

 // The 6 below get the string representation of the main platforms